 When do EB-5 investors get their invested capital back?

-The underlying purpose of the EB5 program is to stimulate the U.S. economy and create new jobs.
-To ensure that EB-5 investments are used for these purposes, investors are required to place their capital “at risk” for the duration of their EB5 project.
-Foreign nationals who wish to obtain permanent residency through the EB5 program must be open to the possibility of financial loss and financial gain.
-An investor cannot be guaranteed they will get any of their invested capital back as that does not comply with the at risk requirement.
+The underlying purpose of the EB-5 program is to stimulate the U.S. economy and create new jobs.
+To ensure that EB-5 investments are used for these purposes, investors are required to place their capital “at risk.”
+Foreign nationals who wish to obtain permanent residency through the EB-5 program must be open to the possibility of financial loss and financial gain.
+An investor cannot be guaranteed they will get any of their invested capital back as that does not comply with the at-risk requirement.
 Whether or not EB-5 investors will have their capital returned, and when, depends on the success of the project and the specifics of the offering documents.

-Near the end of an investor’s two-year conditional residency period — through which their capital must remain at risk — they can file Form I-829 to apply for permanent resident status.
-EB-5 regulations don’t require capital to remain at risk any longer than the conditional residency period.
-However, some regional centers may not permit repayment until I-829 petition approval.
+Near the end of an investor’s conditional residency period, they can file Form I-829 to remove conditions and apply for permanent resident status.
+Some regional centers may not permit repayment until I-829 petition approval.
 How the funds will be returned depends on the project’s exit strategy, which will be found in a project’s offering documentation.

 Menu